'Overpaid' CEOs a risk for investors, study finds

 As You Sow used two broad measures to judge if S&P 500 CEOs are overpaid.

-First, the group looked at factors that raised questions about how a board set compensation, such as whether pay exceeded that of peers.
+First, the group looked at factors that raised questions about how a board set compensation, such as whether pay exceeded that of peers, or whether it accounted for a relatively high share of total revenue.